Linton Jazz Constitution

 Conductor.
 The conductor will be responsible for the musical direction of the band, programme and library development.

 Deputy Conductor: The Deputy Conductor will take rehearsals if required.

 Librarian.
 The librarian shall be responsible for the sorting, giving- out and retrieval of music on the instructions of the conductor.

 Child Welfare Officer.
 The child welfare officer will ensure the safety of all children under the age of 18 years at rehearsals and performances.

 4.2 Financial Management.
 The band will receive donations, grants and subscriptions.
 It will seek to derive income from its musical activities (fees, ticket sales).
 All funds are to be held in a bank account in the name of Linton Jazz.
-Withdrawals require two signatures: those of the Treasurer and either the Secretary or Conductor.
+Withdrawals above £200 require two signatures: those of the Treasurer and Chair.

-The operations of the band are to be on a calendar year basis for both administrative and financial purposes.
+The operations of the band are to be on an academic year basis for both administrative and financial purposes.

 6. Equal Opportunities

 No individual shall be excluded from membership of the band or debarred from any official capacity on the committee on the grounds of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, and pregnancy and maternity.